pranmar93/Android_Kotlin/UseKotlinLibrary/README.md

   > For this project, you will generate a folder structure in your phone storage as Storage/TestApp/Input/{ABC}.txt \
   > And output will be under Storage/TestApp/Output/{DEF}.txt

-For example on how to create a Android Library, visit my other project on [Creating a Android (.aar) Library](https://github.com/pranmar93/Android_Kotlin/tree/master/KotlinLibrary)
+For example on how to create a Android Library, visit another project on [Creating a Android (.aar) Library](https://github.com/pranmar93/Android_Kotlin/tree/master/KotlinLibrary)